GPII/windows/GPII_RFIDListener/README.md

 ## Testing

-Apart from normal debugging the [Fiddler HTTP proxy](http://fiddler2.com/) is useful to monitor the URLs being created.
-Note by default Fiddler won't show Http://localhost URLs so specific code to make it work has been added to the listener in a debug build.
+Apart from normal debugging the Diagnostic window provides plenty of details, including a dump of the TAG memory